defunct/notice/_posts/2010-01-29-assertions.markdown

 What people deserve are libraries that do not treat programmer errors a failings of character.
 Libraries that make it easy to diagnose and rectify common misktakes.

+In any case, Notice will not report message format problems by raising exceptions when it can just as easily report the problem by putting it out in the message.
+You can still inspect the variables you've recorded to see what's the matter while you fix your message.

+Even if you haven't achived 100% test coverage, Notice will still serve you. least some of